 - gas, water or electricity bill dated within the last 3 months

-- bank or building society statement dated within the last 3 months
+- bank or building society statement dated the current month - no older than 30 days

 - council tax bill dated within the last 12 months